 First Impressions of playing System Shock 2 in Cardboard VR

 System Shock 2 is an intense game even without the VR component.
 The haunted atmosphere, the suspenseful sound design and story makes for a lot of heart in your mouth moments.
-Actually being able to walk the dark corridors of the Von Braun spaceship in immersive VR ratches up the intensity factor to such a degree that when I heard the first Pipe Hybrid sneaking up on me from behind, I almost freaked out.
+Actually being able to walk the dark corridors of the Von Braun spaceship in immersive VR ratches up the intensity factor to such a degree that when I heard the first Pipe Hybrid sneaking up on me from behind, I almost ripped the USB cable out of the headset.

 The controls at first take some getting used to.
 I used the standard mouse+keyboard combo and found that the immersive effect is best when not using the mouse too much for looking around but relying as much as possible on the VR sensors while walking with WASD, although it is quite helpful to sometimes use the mouse to recenter the camera, lest your head snaps off your neck from all the frantic swiveling.